hackerb9/Tandy-Terminfo/README.md

 * Terminfo allows codes to overwrite the status line using tsl/fsl.
-We could implement tsl, but I don't see how we'd define fsl which is supposed to pop back to the previous cursor location.
-Since ncurses never uses tsl/fsl, there's probably no point in trying.
+We could implement tsl, but how would we define fsl which is supposed to pop back to the previous cursor location.
+Since ncurses never uses tsl/fsl, there's probably also no point in trying.

   For anyone who cares to try, the following will overwrite your